ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 ...
 ```

 This command will build a container using the `pink.def` file and will name the container `pink.simg`.
-The container can then be copied to the Ilifu cloud and run using the `shell` or `exec` command.
+The container can then be copied to the ilifu cloud and run using the `shell` or `exec` command.

 ### Using a custom container as a Jupyter kernel